tuchk4/storybook-readme/README.md

 ```

 *addWithReadme* accepts README or array of README in markdown format.
-It is useful when you develop higher order component and want to add its README and original component REAMDE.
+It is useful when you develop higher order component and want to add its README and original component README.

 ```js
 import OriginalREADME from 'node_modules/component/README.md';